-With the potential to access a lump sum payment from your structured settlement or lottery prize winning, you might be looking to invest in something that will offer a return on your money.
+With the potential to access a lump sum payment from your structured settlement or prize payment winning, you might be looking to invest in something that will offer a return on your money.
 If you don’t think that Wall Street and financial advisors are for you, then you could consider real estate, or more specifically, an Investment Property.

 With historically low mortgage rates and affordable real estate prices, investing now can quickly offer decent returns.
 There are few things that you should consider first, though.

 There is no guaranteed formula to be successful, but studying historical trends in the local market will help you get a better idea of what to expect.

 You’ll learn whether your new property’s value is likely to increase over time (or appreciate in value) or if it is likely to start losing its value (or depreciate).

 You will also need to determine if you intend to keep the property and act as a landlord for renters or to fix up the property and try to resell it.
 Both have their plusses and minuses.

 - With a rental you will have to balance the potential for decent returns against things like rent collections, potential evictions, vacancies, bad tenants and costly repairs.